qExobyte/qExobyte.github.io/_pages/about.md

 <br>
 <h1 align="center">FAQ</h1>

-<h2>Do I need to pay upfront for a package of sessions or can I request sessions whenever?</h2>
+<h2>How flexible are your tutoring sessions?</h2>
-My tutoring is meant to be as flexible as possible for students and their parents.
-Unlike many online tutoring services, I don't charge for "packages" of test prep, nor do I insist that payments be made before sessions.
-I think of my tutoring instead as *"on-demand"*.
-If you want a session, you book it.
-If you need to cancel, you can do so up to *30 minutes* before the scheduled start time with *no penalty* (wow!).
-And you don't need to pay until *after* the session is completed.
-I never want students to feel locked into one path for test prep.
-They should always have the freedom to back out if they choose.
+My tutoring is incredibly flexible, especially compared to other private tutors.
+More often than not, I have time slots available every day of the week.
+Even for the 8 hour and 20 hour bundles, where we would plan a recurring schedule in advance, there is plenty of wiggle room.
+As of right now, sessions can be rescheduled or cancelled as soon as *30 minutes* before the session start time, a policy more lenient than any other tutor I've seen.

 <h2>How does your tutoring compare to that of older, more experienced tutors?</h2>
 As a college student, there are certainly some pros and cons to my age.
 I am not a full time tutor and I don't have several decades of teaching experience under my belt.
-However, the SAT Math is a small and predictable test--not to mention it was revamped in 2016.
+However, the SAT Math is a small and predictable test--not to mention its current form has only been around since 2016.
 After 2 years preparing for the test and another 2 years teaching it, I understand the SAT Math as well as any full time tutor, *and I'm probably half the price*.

-For some students, having a college aged tutor is an advantage.
-I've been told by students that their previous tutors have bored them into hating math, while I'm more engaging and easier to talk to.
-It's important that students genuinely enjoy their studying, and I hope to provide that with my tutoring.
+Also, many students prefer a tutor closer to them in age.
+I've been told by students that their previous tutors have bored them into hating math, while I'm engaging and easy to talk to.
+It's important that students genuinely enjoy their studying, and I hope to foster that environment.

 <h2>How do you keep students accountable outside of tutoring sessions?</h2>
 There has to be a certain point where students are responsible for their own learning, but I do have ways to keep students motivated and accountable.
 Since my tutoring revolves around practice tests, I insist that students complete and score 1-2 sections between each session.
-These scores are then tracked in a spreadsheet to show the student's progress over time.
+This takes between 30-90 minutes.
+The scores from these practice tests are tracked in a spreadsheet to show students' progress over time.

-Furthermore, I love cognitive science, and often prescribe students strategies for learning and studying that align with my knowledge of encoding, retrieval, long-term memory, and attention.
-If a student can't focus or make time for their work, there is always a solution.
+Additionally, when students are struggling with focus, memory, or time management, I work with them to find solutions.
+I not only love math, but also cognitive science, and I have a multitude of strategies for learning and studying based on my knowledge of the field.
+Much of accountability is simply having the right mindset and approach.

 <!--
 <iframe align="right" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSHiDRuvdG39lPmVv6G-Xr4npdfmqF97s2eV3rdAabfaJyRi7VXNBoaKS5bnBm7sklqNxTbGWVXnyTK/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>